Art Tatum: Style and technique

 Tatum had a calm physical demeanor at the keyboard, not attempting crowd-pleasing theatrical gestures.
-This accentuated the impact of his playing on observers, as did his seemingly effortless technique, as pianist Hank Jones observed – the apparently horizontal gliding of his hands across the keys stunned his contemporaries.
+This increased his playing's impact, as did his seemingly effortless technique, as pianist Hank Jones observed: the apparently horizontal gliding of his hands across the keys stunned his contemporaries.
 Tatum's relatively straight-fingered technique, compared to the curvature taught in classical training, contributed to this visual impression: a critic wrote in 1935 that, when playing, "Tatum's hand is almost perfectly horizontal, and his fingers seem to actuate around a horizontal line drawn from wrist to finger tip."

-Tatum was able to use his thumbs and little fingers to add melody lines while playing something else with his other fingers; drummer Bill Douglass, who played with Tatum, commented that the pianist would "do runs with these two fingers up here and then the other two fingers of the same hand playing something else down there.
+Tatum was able to use his thumbs and little fingers to add melody lines while playing something else with his other fingers; drummer Bill Douglass, who played with Tatum, said that he would "do runs with these two fingers up here and then the other two fingers of the same hand playing something else down there.
 Two fingers on the black keys, and then the other two fingers would be playing something else on the white keys.
 He could do that in either hand".
 His large hands allowed him to play a left-hand trill with thumb and forefinger while also using his little finger to play a note an octave lower.
 He was also capable of reaching twelfth intervals in either hand, and could play a succession of chords such as the illustrated examples at high speed.
 He was able to play all of his chosen material in any key.

 Tatum's touch has also attracted attention: for Balliett, "No pianist has ever hit notes more beautifully.
 Each one [...] was light and complete and resonant, like the letters on a finely printed page.
 Vast lower-register chords were unblurred, and his highest notes were polished silver."
-Tatum could maintain these qualities of touch and tone even at the quickest tempos, when almost all other pianists would be incapable of playing the notes at all.
-Pianist Chick Corea commented that "Tatum is the only pianist I know of before Bill [Evans] that also had that feather-light touch – even though he probably spent his early years playing on really bad instruments."
+Tatum maintained these qualities of touch and tone even at the quickest tempos, when almost all other pianists would be incapable of playing the notes at all.
+Pianist Chick Corea said, "Tatum is the only pianist I know of before Bill [Evans] that also had that feather-light touch – even though he probably spent his early years playing on really bad instruments."

 Among the musicians who said that Tatum could make a bad piano sound good were Billy Taylor and Gerald Wiggins.
-The latter revealed that Tatum was able to identify and avoid using any keys on a bad piano that were not working, while guitarist Les Paul recounted that Tatum sometimes resorted to pulling up stuck keys with one hand, mid-performance, so that he could play them again.
+Wiggins said that Tatum could identify and avoid using any keys on a piano that were not working, while guitarist Les Paul recounted that Tatum sometimes resorted to pulling up stuck keys with one hand, mid-performance, so that he could play them again.